-Deep, dark, rich, chocolatey, healthy brownie batter dip.
+Deep, dark, rich, chocolatey, and secretly healthy brownie batter dip.

 Those are words you don’t often hear in the same sentence: healthy & brownie batter.